amang1222/codtech-task-1/README.md

 *Feedback System:* The tool provides feedback based on the password's weaknesses and assigns a strength category (Very Weak, Weak, Moderate, Strong, Very Strong).

-## Running the Program:

-- Save the code in a file called *'PasswordStrengthChecker.java'*.
-- Compile the file using *'javac PasswordStrengthChecker.java'*.
-- Run the program using *'java PasswordStrengthChecker'*.